ManjitSingh2003/Vehicle_EDA_Analysis/README.md

    git clone https://github.com/ManjitSingh2003/Vehicle_EDA_Analysis.git
    ```
 2. **Dataset**:
-   Ensure you have the `vehicle_dataset.csv` file in the working directory.
+   Ensure you have the `vehicle_dataset.xlsx` file in the working directory.
 This file contains the raw data used for analysis.

 3. **Open the Jupyter Notebook**:
    Navigate to the `Vehicle_Dataset_EDA_Project.ipynb` file and execute the cells in order to reproduce the analysis.
 Ensure that the required Python libraries are installed.